Viitorul: In the dynastic crisis

 I. I. C. Brătianu's death in November 1927 saw the country briefly governed by his brother Vintilă, who made hasty attempts to form a governing coalition with the PNR.
 The death was mourned by all the Romanian newspapers, with Viitorul paying additional homages to him as both a "great democrat" and a "great Romanian"; the opposition groups all agreed not to compete with the new cabinet until January 1928.
-As he prepared to take over as PNL chairman, Duca encouraged the party and its press to express support for a Federal Europe, as proposed at the time by Briand.
+As he prepared to take over as PNL chairman, Duca encouraged the party and its press to voice support for a Federal Europe, as proposed at the time by Briand.
 From late 1930, pan-Europeanism was fully embraced by Viitorul and developed into an original Romanian project by one of the newspaper's contributors, Mircea Djuvara.
-Djuvara's articles were also directed against "revanchism", which he associated with Hungary, Bulgaria, the Soviet Union, Fascist Italy, and Weimar Germany.
+Djuvara's articles were also directed against "revanchism", which he associated with Hungary, Bulgaria, Weimar Germany, the Soviet Union, and Fascist Italy.
 In Djuvara's version, European integration was to be limited by the preservation of national sovereignty, including in matters of nationalist economic policies.

 During the late 1920s uncertainty, there had been new developments in the simmering Hungarian–Romanian conflict: upon the discovery of weapons being illegally trafficked through Szentgotthárd from Italy, Viitorul expressed the belief that Hungary should have been placed under direct supervision by the League of Nations.
 The paper continued to be managed by Mavrodi, who was also a member of the Romanian Senate.
 During the same interval, in an effort to probe Italy's attitude regarding Hungary, Nicolae Titulescu, who was serving as Romanian delegate to the League of Nations, visited Rome; Mavrodi was also part of that delegation.

-Viitorul had by then involved itself in the dynastic crisis, which saw Crown Prince Carol sidestepped for the position of Romanian King in favor of his junior son Michael I. In January 1926, it openly welcomed the conflict's apparent resolution—namely, that Carol be demoted to a private citizen, but entitled to a large personal wealth.
+Viitorul stood up to more authoritarian right-wingers by defending parliamentary democracy.
+One such piece, carried in August 1927, was mocked by Pamfil Șeicaru of Cuvântul.
+He retorted that the Romanian parliament had no prestige whatsoever, and that the National Liberal parliamentarians offered the most egregious examples of disrespect for the system.
+The PNL had by then involved itself in the dynastic crisis, which saw Crown Prince Carol sidestepped for the position of Romanian King in favor of his junior son Michael I. In January 1926, Viitorul openly welcomed the conflict's apparent resolution—namely, that Carol be demoted to a private citizen, but entitled to a large personal wealth.
 Such measures never prevented Carol from conspiring to win back the throne, which he regarded as rightfully his.
 In May 1928, Viitorul covered these schemes in detail, and congratulated the British state for having expelled from its territory a group of Carlist intriguers—comprising Nicolae and Constantin Lupescu, as well as several others.
 In July, it published an exposé on Carol's other associate, Barbu Ionescu, whom it described as a habitual con artist—while noting that he had in fact been born as Moritz Iancu Leib.